zhengchangsulab/ProSampler/README.md

 	Name of the input file in FASTA format.

 -b	<background file path>
-	Name of the background file in FASTA format.
+	Name of the background file in FASTA format, or order of the Markov model to generate background seuquences (default: 3, generate background sequences by using 3-rd order Markov model.
+	We provide four choices of the order of the Markov Model, i.e. 0, 1, 2, 3.
+	The higher the order of the Markov Model, the more consistence between the nucleotide frequencies of input and output sequences.)

 -d	<Number of degenerate positions in a PSM>

 -o	<prefix of output files>
 	Prefix name of the output files in three different formats, i.e.